dduneau/website/content/project/Lyme_disease/index.md

 ---
 title: Lyme disease in seabirds
 summary: Lyme disease is a major threat in many countries.
-The bacteria responsible is transmitted by ticks and the main reservoir are mammals.
+The bacteria responsible for it is mainly transmitted by ticks feeding on mammals.
 We studied the role of seabird as reservoir.

 tags: ["Lyme_disease","Former"]